 Cyber-physical Systems and Autonomy

 Safety-critical autonomy hinges on verifying the underlying controller software against a domain application's safety and security requirements.
-Modeling and understanding the semantics of cyber-physical systems (e.g., space, energy, medical, automotive) helps understand how the software will interact with higher-level, human-understandable physical models, operate in mission-critical zero trust environments, and interoperate with legacy systems.
+Modeling and understanding the semantics of cyber-physical systems (e.g., space, energy, medical, automotive) to understand how the software will interact with higher-level, human-understandable physical models, operate in mission-critical zero trust environments, and interoperate with legacy systems.
 We tie in the semantics of cyber-physical behavior, to formally verify whether software control adheres to safety constraints.